African art > Doors, shutters, ladders dogon wood > Dogon door

 Watch the video

-The Nommo, the mythical ancestor, is said to have founded the eight Dogon lineages and instilled weaving, blacksmithing, and agriculture in their human descendants.
+The Nommo, the mythical ancestor, is said to have founded the eight lineages of Dogon and instilled weaving, the art of blacksmithing, and agriculture in their human descendants.

-The figures may symbolize previous generations, mythical ancestors, but the owners of the granary also frequently appear.
-The motifs on doors in Mali, apart from their decorative value, are intended to dissuade intruders, whether human or animal, from entering.
-The locks, like the doors, are carved in wood chosen according to the function of the building in which they will be used.
-For each plant is attributed particular virtues.
+The figures may symbolize previous generations, mythical ancestors, but the owners of the attic are also frequently featured.
+The motifs present on the doors in Mali, apart from their decorative value, are intended to deter the intruder, whether human or animal, from entering.
+The locks, like the doors, are cut in wood chosen according to the function of the building in which they will be used.
+Because each plant is attributed specific virtues.